stlun/DiabetesDoc/README.md

 along with DiabetesDoc.
 If not, see <http://www.gnu.org/licenses/>.

 It includes the third party packages **jdom2** and **pdfbox** with the following licenses:
-* JDOM (see www.jdom.org) with own license, following below
 * Pdfbox (see pdfbox.apache.org) with Apache License Version 2.0 (see www.apache.org/licenses/).
+* JDOM (see www.jdom.org) with own license, following below.